husnulAbid/SFC_Tool/README.md

 	* sudo systemctl restart docker
 	* sudo chmod 666 /var/run/docker.sock

-9. Run the docker using 'docker-compose up --build'
+9. Run the docker using 'sudo docker-compose up --build'

 10. The application should run

 11. To check, ping the EC2 Public IPv4 DNS url at port 7800 using HTTP request.
 (Not https)

+12. If low Ram creates a problem, follow this: https://stackoverflow.com/questions/78133882/running-out-of-ram-while-doing-pip-install-on-aws-ec2